 To see what Databox can do for you, including how it helps you track and visualize your performance data in real-time, check out our home page.
 Click here.

 Did you know that Facebook’s advertising audience consists of 2.14 billion users?
-With so many people consuming Facebook Ads, you want to make sure that every ad campaign you run makes an impact.
+With so many people consuming Facebook Ads, you want to ensure every ad campaign you run makes an impact by tracking the right performance metrics.
 And that’s where a Facebook ads audit comes in.

 We asked more than 20 marketing experts and ad pros to share their tactics for auditing Facebook Ads.
-Before diving into the tactics, let’s learn more about Facebook Ads and how to perform audits that drive meaningful change.
+Before diving into the tactics, let’s learn more about Facebook Ads and how to perform audits that drive performance enhancement.

 A Facebook Ads audit is an analysis of a Facebook Ads account’s best practices and effectiveness.
 Someone who performs an audit aims to look for strengths and areas of improvement to inform their strategy moving forward.